Blood Will Tell: Prologue: Hyakkimaru

 Both Dororo and Hyakkimaru are playable characters.
 After a tutorial in which Jyukai teaches Hyakkimaru (and the player) how to use his weapons, Hyakkimaru reaches an isolated village attacked by demons led by a fiend, the Great Horn.
 After slaying the fiend, Hyakkimaru gets back his vocal cords, and a cutscene shows the player the story of Hyakkimaru's birth.

 The land was in the midst of a war created by the fiends.
 One day, the heaven gods decided to send a child, a Chosen One, to slay the fiends.
 The demon gods counter-attacked by corrupting the child's father, samurai Kagemitsu Daigo.
 In exchange for "the power to bring back peace to the land", each of the fiends takes a body part from the baby, who is then abandoned by his father.

 After the cutscene, Hyakkimaru saves a group of people from demons.
 A girl from the group introduces herself as "the world famous thief" Dororo.
-The thief is later saved by the samurai from another fiend, the Homonculus.
-Hyakkimaru wins another body part, his left eye, and tells Dororo what he knows of his past.
+This thief is later saved by the samurai from another fiend, the Homonculus.
+Hyakkimaru earns his left eye, gaining his vision (reflected in-game by the display becoming full color; until this point, everything has been in greyscale, representing how Hyakkimaru perceives the world with his "inner eye").
+Afterward, he tells Dororo what he knows of his past.

 He had been found and raised by a physician, Jyukai, who built his prosthetic body parts.
 At the age of 18, Hyakkimaru heard a voice from the heavens, who told him that the fiends created a human with the stolen body parts, and that Hyakkimaru could get back what was stolen from him if he killed the forty-eight fiends or their human creation.